 When and where is NRCEC 2020?

-Due to COVID-19, ACF’s NRCEC will be held virtually on Monday, November 30 – Thursday, December 3.
+Due to COVID-19, ACF’s NRCEC was held virtually on Monday, November 30 – Thursday, December 3.

 How can I receive updates about the conference?